zeek/zeek/scripts/base/frameworks/analyzer/index.rst

 :doc:`/scripts/base/frameworks/analyzer/main.zeek`

-   Framework for managing Bro's protocol analyzers.
+   Framework for managing Zeek's protocol analyzers.

    The analyzer framework allows to dynamically enable or disable analyzers, as well as to manage the well-known ports which automatically activate a